 When it comes to plastic surgery, most patients do their homework by choosing a qualified surgeon and finding out what to expect both during and after their procedure.
 However, there is one step that is just as important as all the rest – preparing for your surgery by eating right.
 Being proactive and eating healthy before your procedure can play a crucial role in your recovery.
-Manhattan’s board-certified plastic surgeon, Dr. B. Aviva Preminger, has some tips on what you should eat before your surgery.
+One of Manhattan’s board-certified plastic surgeons, Dr. B. Aviva Preminger, has some tips on what you should eat before your surgery.

 Eating healthy is always important, specifically before surgery.
 Certain vitamins and minerals consumed prior to your surgery can actually help reduce swelling and bruising.
 Bear in mind, however, that while eating healthy foods can help reduce the amount of swelling or severity of bruising, it will not eliminate it entirely.